danbev/learning-ai/notes/llava.md

 setting a breakpoint outside of the block or in the catch block will allow you to continue stepping.

-Next, we have the patch embeddings whch are used to project the flattened image patches into the models embedding space, and the positional embedding which encode the position of each patch in the image grid:
+Next, we have the patch embeddings which are used to project the flattened image patches into the models embedding space, and the positional embedding which encode the position of each patch in the image grid:
 ```c++